Eufrosina Cruz: Successes of Eufrosina Cruz

 Eufrosina Cruz did not give up; instead, she addressed human rights organizations and state authorities.
 The matter was taken seriously, and she gained national recognition.
 As a consequence, on January 18, 2008, for the first time, a former governor visited Eufrosina Cruz's small community, to demand that women should be able to have better lives.

-In February of 2008 Cruz filed a complaint to the Human Rights Commission.
+In February 2008 Cruz filed a complaint to the Human Rights Commission.
 The Commission recognized the violation of her rights.
 As a result, the government introduced an initiative to amend Article 25 of the state constitution, which was approved by the state congress.
 Since the September 21, 2009, Article 25 paragraph A section II of the Constitution of Oaxaca has stated the following: "La ley protegerá y propiciará las prácticas democráticas en todas la comunidades del estado de Oaxaca, para la elección de sus ayuntamientos, en los términos establecidos por el artículo segundo, apartado A, fracciones III y VII de la Constitución Política de los Estados Unidos Mexicanos y 16 de la Constitución Política de Oaxaca; establecerá los mecanismos para garantizar la plena y total participación de la mujer en dichos procesos electorales, y el ejercicio de su derecho a votar y ser votada en condiciones de igualdad con el de los varones, y sancionará su contravención." (translation: "The law shall protect and facilitate democratic practices in all communities of the state of Oaxaca, for the election of their councils, in the terms established by Article Two, Section A, sections III and VII of the Constitution of the United Mexican States and 16 of the Constitution of Oaxaca, establish mechanisms to ensure the full involvement of women in these elections, and the exercise of their right to vote and be voted [for] on an equal footing with that of men, and punish its violation.")